codewithmike01/json_file_lang_translator/README.md

   - Enter the abbreviation of the source language (For English en )
   - Enter the abbreviation of the target language (For Spanish es)

-- Allow it to run the program, your output target json translation will be in the data folder, with the <target abbrviation name>.json
+- Allow it to run the program, your output target json translation will be in the data folder, with the `bash
+<target abbrviation name>.json`